Motorola-SM6375-Devs/.github/profile/README.md

 Lower specs than this could take longer time to build.

+### Note:

+You can still make use of RBE for a low spec device using this guide: https://fosson.top/aosp/remote-build-execution/

 To continue setting up the build environment, follow the instructions:

 ```bash